 REQUIRED MATERIALS: Students are requested to obtain a copy of the 6th edition of Thomas M. Devlin (ed) Textbook of Biochemistry With Clinical Correlations that is used by several of the lecturers.
 Used copies of this textbook are available online for less than $10.

 PREREQUISITES: A passing grade in, or exemption from, course 7001, Biochemistry, is required.

-STUDENT PREPARATION: The student should be familiar with basic biochemical concepts such as those presented in the Einstein Biochemistry course.
+STUDENT PREPARATION: The student should be conversant in the basic concepts of biochemistry that are presented in the Biochemistry course prerequisite.
 These include, but are not limited to a familiarity with the fundamental biochemical species of amino acids, lipids, oligosaccharides and nucleic acids, biochemical energetics, the fundamental energy-producing biochemical pathways, enzymatic catalysis and enzyme regulation.

 SUITABLE FOR 1ST YEAR STUDENTS: Yes

-UNIQUE TRAINING OFFERED IN THIS COURSE: The course may be viewed by some students as an extension of the introductory Biochemistry course at Einstein and by others as a course which seeks to integrate biochemical pathways into a more cohesive view of human metabolism.
-The course will cover key topics in metabolism and will highlight relationships to clinically relevant inherited diseases and the integration and regulation of carbohydrate, lipid, amino acid and nucleic acid metabolism.
+UNIQUE TRAINING OFFERED IN THIS COURSE: The course is both an extension of Biochemistry taught during Block 1 as well as an opportunity for students to develop a more cohesive view of the nature and regulation of human metabolism.
+The course will cover key areas in metabolism and will highlight relationships to clinically relevant topics and the integration and regulation of carbohydrate, lipid, amino acid and nucleic acid metabolism.